-- Six year, US$59m programme aimed at building climate change resilience in small to medium sized Asian cities.
+- Nine year (2008-2016), US$60m programme aimed at building climate change resilience in over 20 small to medium sized Asian cities.

 - Focus on cities facing climate change risk, rapid urbanisation and poverty.

-Working in partnership with the Rockefeller Foundation, we have helped create the Asian Cities Climate Change Resilience Network (ACCCRN) is a network of ten cities across India, Vietnam, Thailand, Bangladesh, Philippines and Indonesia, ACCCRN is working in over 20 cities to generate practical examples of how cities in fast urbanising, low and middle income countries, can build urban resilience to the various impacts of climate change.
+Working in partnership with the Rockefeller Foundation, we have helped create the Asian Cities Climate Change Resilience Network (ACCCRN).
+A network which spans India, Vietnam, Thailand, Bangladesh, Philippines and Indonesia, ACCCRN is working in over 20 cities to generate practical examples of how cities in fast urbanising, low and middle income countries, can build urban resilience to the various impacts of climate change.
 Ultimately, this initiative will help catalyse action within cities to build climate change resilience, and influence funding streams towards this agenda.